Robert J. Bentley: Tenure

 Bentley's tenure was largely defined by his scandal.
 Nonetheless, Montgomery Advertiser praised his response to deadly tornadoes that swept through Alabama in Spring 2011.
 He also advocated for increased funding for pre-K programs, and, in 2015, he played a major role in the removal of Confederate flags from the State Capitol.
 He also argued with state Republican leaders for a 2% teacher pay raise, and in 2015, he also proposed a $700+ million revenue package consisting of tax increases.

 An analysis of Republican governors by Nate Silver of The New York Times in April 2013 ranked Bentley as the 16th most conservative governor in the country.

 Political positions

 Abortion

 Bentley is anti-abortion, but in 2010, he supported abortions in cases where the mother's life was in danger.

 Budget and economy

-Bentley favors a balanced and conservative budget without federal aide, though it's worth noting that Alabama ranks No. 7 in federal aide per person as of 2022.
+Bentley favors a balanced and conservative budget without federal aid, though it's worth noting that Alabama ranks No. 7 in federal aid per person as of 2022.
 He pledged to cut taxes 15-45% in 2011 while protecting essential services.

-Civil Rights
+Civil rights

 In 1998, he called to affirmative action for colleges & state contracts.
 He does not support gay marriage or civil unions as of 2010.
 He also voted no on adding sexual orientation to hate crime criteria.